ACM SIG Bylaws: SIGAda

 i Ada Awareness Initiative Committee - Responsible for making software engineering professionals aware of the benefits of using the Ada programming language.

 ii Awards Committee - Responsible for selecting annual recipients for the:

-- Outstanding Ada Community Contribution Award -for broad, lasting contributions to Ada technology & usage; and the
+- Robert Dewar Award for Outstanding Ada Community Contributions -for broad, lasting contributions to Ada technology & usage; and the

 - ACM SIGAda Distinguished Service Award - for exceptional contributions to SIGAda activities & products.